 #Why is Hulu not working on my Roku?

-The most common causes are outdated Roku firmware, a corrupted Hulu app cache, or a weak Wi-Fi signal.
-A quick restart of the Roku device fixes the issue in most cases.
-If that doesn’t help, remove and reinstall the Hulu channel to clear cached data.
+The most common causes are outdated Roku firmware below OS 11, a corrupted Hulu app cache, or a weak Wi-Fi signal.
+A quick restart fixes it in most cases.
+If it doesn’t, remove and reinstall the Hulu channel to force the app to rebuild all of its temporary files.

 #How do I clear the Hulu cache on Roku?

-Roku doesn’t have a dedicated cache-clearing option, so you need to remove the Hulu channel entirely.
-Highlight Hulu on the home screen, press the Star button, select Remove channel, then reinstall it from the Channel Store.
-This forces the app to rebuild all temporary files from scratch.
+Roku doesn’t expose a per-app cache button, so you remove the Hulu channel entirely and reinstall it.
+Highlight Hulu on the home screen, press the Star button, select Remove channel, then find Hulu in the Channel Store and re-add it.
+Reinstalling also clears any saved login tokens that may have expired.

-#Can I use a VPN with Hulu on my Roku?
+#Can I use a VPN with Hulu on Roku?

-No. Hulu actively blocks VPN and proxy connections, which triggers playback errors or prevents the app from loading.
-Disable your VPN before streaming, or configure it to exclude Hulu traffic through split tunneling.
+No. Hulu actively detects and blocks VPN and proxy connections.
+Streaming through a VPN typically triggers error BYA-403-007 or prevents the app from loading a profile.
+Disable your VPN before launching Hulu, or set up split tunneling in your VPN settings to exclude Hulu traffic.

-#Why does Hulu keep freezing on my Roku?
+#Why does Hulu keep freezing or buffering on Roku?

 #Bottom Line